Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Linearized dynamics in the WKB approximation

 Setting this determinant to zero gives the dispersion relations

 giving the group velocities

-In the limit $\XHelmult = 0$ this formulation of relaxed Euler flow gives entropy waves advected by the flow and simple sound waves, uncoupled to $\vec{B}$, as in \cite{Dewar_Yoshida_Bhattacharjee_Hudson_15} and \cite{Dewar_Tuen_Hole_17} (as expected, since the cross-helicity constraint has been dropped).
+In the limit $\XHelmult = 0$ this formulation of relaxed Euler flow gives entropy waves advected by the flow and simple sound waves, uncoupled to $\vec{B}$, as in Ref.~\onlinecite{Dewar_Yoshida_Bhattacharjee_Hudson_2015} and Ref.~\onlinecite{Dewar_Tuen_Hole_2017} (as expected, since the cross-helicity constraint has been dropped).
 Even when $\XHelmult \neq 0$ we have clearly eliminated all the IMHD waves, replacing them with four branches, two being waves advected with $\vec{u}$ and $\vec{B}$ and two being hybrids of simple sound waves and entropy waves.

 We now demonstrate that the ideal Ohm's Law is \emph{not} necessarily respected by these linear waves.
 We proceed by finding a case where the solvability condition, $\curl(\vec{u}\cross\vec{B}) = 0$, for the electrostatic potential [see \eqref{eq:OhmPhiLaw} in the next section], is not satisfied.
 For linear waves, the solvability condition becomes $\vec{k}\cross(\vec{u}\cross\widetilde{\vec{B}} + \widetilde{\vec{u}}\cross\vec{B}) = 0$.